Psychology plays a massive role in a customer’s purchasing behavior, and consumer products companies take advantage of this.

 Each example represents a pool of potential customers that a good marketer targets differently to capture different motivations.

-Bottom line…it’s critical that a company thoroughly understand what motivates their customers’ buying decisions.
+Bottom line … it’s critical that a company thoroughly understand what motivates its customers’ buying decisions.
 Otherwise, they are just seeing whether the “spaghetti sticks to the refrigerator” when projecting customer demand.

-The company should also be able to demonstrate it knows who is the ultimate customer (the end-user, a consultant, a distributor), as each has its own axe to grind.
+The company should also demonstrate it knows who is the ultimate customer (the end-user, a consultant, a distributor), as each has its own ax to grind.

 - When that customer makes the decision to buy, has that decision been reached unilaterally, or was there another level of management involved?